-As restrictions continue to fluctuate, we are considering the impacts of the covid pandemic on the service we provide, our staff and of course the health and wellbeing of the children and families seeking our support.
+As restrictions continue to fluctuate, we are considering the impacts of the covid pandemic on the service we provide, the health and wellbeing of the children and families seeking our support and our staff.
 It has been well documented that there has been a rise in domestic abuse during the lockdown period, which together with the isolation faced by vulnerable children and adults has meant they have sometimes had no escape from violence and fear.
 For families who have been able to seek help and support and are beginning to make their journey of recovery, Dandelion Time offers a nurturing and healing space to start to recover and find new hope.

 How We Are Working Currently